Google Sheets Integration with Fluent Forms

 - Now the final setting is the Spreadsheet Fields.
 Name the field as you want and map it with the forms field.
 In my case, I just wanted to send the name, email, and message inputs from the form entries to the sheet.
 You can have as many fields as you want.

-- Click on the “Create Google Sheet Feed” button when the configuration is done.
+- When the configuration is done, click the “Create Google Sheet Feed” button.
 You have successfully integrated Google Sheets with your form.